jadonk/beagle-tester/README.md

 1. Ensure _AP_ is functioning nearby
 2. Connect microHDMI on _DUT_ to _TV_
-3. (optional) connect a wire from TP1 to ground to enable EEPROM writing of board revision and serial number
+3. Connect a wire from TP1 to ground to enable EEPROM writing of board revision and serial number
 4. Connect _DUT_ to _power_
 5. Wait for the BeagleBoard.org desktop to show (should be under 2 minutes)
 6. Connect USB host on _DUT_ to _scanner_